 Universal Acceptance of IDN TLDs

 This report is specific to issue 3.
 Universal Acceptance of IDN TLDs.
+This Final Report is submitted to the ccNSO council and the GNSO council respectively for their consideration and adoption according to their own rules and procedures.

 1. Summary of Recommendations